<interpreter> <scriptfile>

 f.writelines(my_list)

-automaticallydata_list = [] # List of Dicts
+Export-CSV automaticallydata_list = [] # List of Dicts

 with open('mycsv.csv', 'w', encoding='utf8', newline='') as output_file: